Tom's Diet & Supplements

 Etc.

-• Magnesium, 500mg/day, because everyone is low in Mg and being low causes Alzheimer's, heart disease, anxiety, etc.
+• Magnesium, because most folks are low in Mg and being low causes Alzheimer's, heart disease, anxiety, etc.

 • Multivitamin.
 Because who knows.
 It's a minimum, so: fine.
 But the problem is, it's just the short-term mouse death minimum, it's not actually the right minimum, the optimal daily allowance.
 So let's talk about that.